zammad/zammad-documentation/channel-fetchmail.rst

 Ignore Header
 +++++++++++++

-* If you want to ignore whole email, just set the "X-Zammad-Ignore" header.
+* If you want to ignore an email, just set the "X-Zammad-Ignore" header.
 * Example: X-Zammad-Ignore: [yes|true]